Estimated reading time: 5 minutes

-During my semester in Bali (and also afterwards) I never felt like going abroad had been the wrong decision.
-Getting into a new culture surrounded by people I didn’t know had been a great experience, but another feeling was growing stronger and stronger: PANIC.
-This wasn’t because of a bad event, I just had the feeling that my time in Bali was running away and that I wasn’t using it well enough.
+During my semester in Bali (and also afterwards), I never felt like going abroad had been the wrong decision.
+Getting into a new culture surrounded by people I didn’t know had been a great experience, but another feeling was growing stronger and stronger: panic.
+This wasn’t because of a bad event, I just had the feeling that my time in Bali was running out and that I wasn’t using it well enough.
 Every second spent chilling at home felt like a huge mistake.
 I just wanted to explore more and more and get into the Balinese way of life as deeply as possible.
 It took me quite a while to realize that I could never do all of the things I wanted.
-Luckily, with a few tips and tricks, I managed to overcome this feeling and I got more relaxed.
+Luckily, with a few tips and tricks, I managed to overcome this feeling and get more relaxed.

 Now when I talk to students who just started their semester, I always give them some hints on how to make the most out of their time abroad:

 1. Don’t let your fears stop you

 I never thought about studying abroad because I was scared to travel alone.
 But I quickly realized that there’s no need to be afraid.
 Leaving home and getting out of your comfort zone is an important part of growing up.
 Of course, you’ll experience your semester in different ways, both positive and negative.
 But I’m pretty sure that in the end, you’ll have a great time.

 Before the start of my semester, I didn’t inform myself about the country I was going to.
 I just got on the airplane and suddenly I was there.
 Once I arrived, I realized I had to make a plan to use my time wisely.
 So, I started writing down places I wanted to see and visit.
 Every time someone spoke about a place I had not heard of before, I added the name to my list.
 I looked up which of these places were perfect for a short trip and which of them were close together so I could visit them in one go.
 Crossing these places from my list after visiting gave me the best feeling.
 Try it!

 3. Open up your mind to everything